2,729 related texts · 21 related myths · Page 1 of 57

 In what lies in the other ark it is written (Exodus 20) "I am the L–rd your G–d," and of Joseph it is written (Genesis 50:19) "Am I in the place of G–d?"
 In what lies in this ark i...

-Today, we’re diving into one particularly intense moment: Jacob's words about Simeon and Levi.
-It all starts with the verse: "Simeon and Levi are brothers; weapons of villainy are ...
+One particularly intense moment: Jacob's words about Simeon and Levi.
+It all starts with the verse: "Simeon and Levi are brothers; weapons of villainy are their heritage" (Genesis ...

-Let’s talk about Jacob, his sons, and a family feud for the ages.
 The scene: Jacob, on his deathbed, surrounded by his sons.
-You’d think it would be a time for peace, reflection, m...
+You’d think it would be a time for peace, reflection, maybe a little bit of forgiveness.
+But no. Jacob’s got some things ...

 Rabbi Nachman of Breslov taught that the root cause of exile is a lack of faith.
 And the cure for exile is the Land of Israel.
 The connection is not sentimental.
 It is structural. ...